-For example, when your kid asks how babies are made and they want DETAIL, simply respond with something like, “Women have eggs inside their body and men have sperm inside their body.
-A man will fit his penis inside the woman’s vagina to leave the sperm so that it can find the egg and fertilize it.
+For example, when your kid asks how babies are made and wants DETAILS, respond with something like, “Women have eggs inside their body, and men have sperm inside their body.
+Once both a woman and a man consent or say ‘yes,’ the man will fit his penis inside the woman’s vagina.
+He leaves the sperm so that it can find the egg and fertilize it.
 Once the egg is fertilized, it grows into a baby.”

 Unfortunately, our kids did not come with instruction manuals.
-Similarly, there is no instruction manual for having the sex talk either.
-However, there are some great resources, online and in print, that can help you start the conversation, and continue it, in a way that will benefit your child and help you stay calm, focused, and factual.
-Check out It’s Not the Stork! and Who Has What?
-All About Girls Bodies and Boys Bodies, which are best sellers on this topic.
+Similarly, there is no instruction manual for having the sex talk with your kid.
+However, some great resources, online and in print, can help you start and continue the conversation in a way that will benefit your child.
+These can also help you be calm, focused, and factual.
+Check out “It’s Not the Stork!” and “Who Has What?
+All About Girls’ Bodies and Boys’ Bodies” — two bestsellers on this topic.

 Remember, sex is a natural, normal, and important part of everyone’s life.
 Learning about it in a safe and healthy environment is crucial to how your child will understand the act and all the complicated emotions and feelings surrounding it.
 Beginning the sex talk with your kid early and often will help you both approach this topic with at least a bit of ease.